mrreyes512/TANPle/README.md

 # TANPle
 **Take A Number Please**

-Have you ever approached a customer service desk in a department store to find a ticket dispenser?
-Once you pulled a ticket from the dispenser, you're free to roam and take care of other business while waiting for support to be free to help.
+Have you ever needed to talk with Customer Support in a department store, but you arrive to find a long line of customers ahead of you?
+Call-in Customer Support seems to be the same way.
+You're placed in a phone queue with no idea of who’s in front of you or how far you’ve progressed in the line.
+Wouldn't you prefer **a call-back system that will contact you** when it's your turn - allowing you to wrap up with the customer or take care of other matters while you're waiting? **A much more efficient and effective way to work!**

 That's the same concept behind TANPle!
-A bot facilitated digital ticket experience that will free up technician time while waiting on the phone.
-This will allow support teams to do a little leg-work, and possibly resolve issues prior to engagement.
-A much needed improvement over the blind inbound call queue.
+A bot-facilitated digital ticket experience that will free up hours spent waiting on the phone.
+By gathering just a little information up front, TANPle will allow support teams to do a little pre-engagement leg-work, and possibly resolve issues prior to customer call-back.

 TANPle will categorize issues to 4 main types:

 1) Port Turnups
 2) CPE Configuration Problems
 3) Firmware Upgrades